 Fortunately, the first step is simple: clarifying your own gender pronouns.

-A remarkable amount of language excludes those who don’t exclusively identify as female or male — being aware of that matters.
+A remarkable amount of language excludes those who don’t exclusively identify as female or male—being aware of that matters.
 Empathy and understanding are the cornerstones of tackling diversity, equity and inclusion initiatives.
 And that understanding starts with a definition.

-What are gender pronouns?
+What are Gender Pronouns?

 When we’re establishing why gender pronouns are so important, it’s essential we understand the terms being used.
-That’s the same reason we emphasise the importance of defining diversity, equity and inclusion.
+That’s the same reason we emphasize the importance of defining diversity, equity and inclusion.
 It may seem simple, but defining pronouns for your staff will immediately increase awareness and promote inclusion.

 - A pronoun is a way of referring to someone or something, in place of the noun itself e.g. I, you, they.